jvican/jvican.github.io/index.md

 My name is Jorge.
 In the web, I usually go by jvican.

 I work as a Senior Software Engineer team at Netflix.
-My team develops the internal notebooks infra as well as several products for data scientists at Netflix.
+My team owns the Netflix notebooks infrastructure and other products for data scientists.
 Formerly, I worked at the [Scala Center][scalacenter] on the [Scala programming language][scala-lang].

 I have deep expertise in build systems, compilers, virtual machines and developer tools.
 I have authored and maintained several libraries in the